top of page

 What is Occupational Health?

-Occupational health (OH) is concerned with the health of employees in the work place.
+Occupational health (OH) is concerned with the health of employees in the workplace.

 We make sure your work does not adversely affect your health, and that your ability to work is affected as little as possible by any health condition.